How to get Public IP address using Powershell

 Fetching Private IP address (Internal) of your local computer is easy and can be retrieved by typing IPconfig or Get-NetIPAddress | Select IPAddress commands.

-But when it comes to retrieving Public IP address (External), we will need to use a third-party web-based service or endpoints that can be used to retrieve Public IP address when you make an HTTP request.
+However, to retrieve a Public IP address (External), we will need to use a third-party web-based service or endpoints that can be used to retrieve a Public IP address when you make an HTTP request.

-Please find below list of third-party services that can be used to retrieve Public IP address:
+Please find below a list of third-party services that can be used to retrieve Public IP addresses:

 You can use any of the two PowerShell cmdlets to fetch public IP information from web services: the first one is Invoke-RestMethod and the second one is Invoke-WebRequest.